maxlath/wikidata-agent/README.md

 # Wikidata Agent

-a one-person server to abstract the Wikidata API.
+a single-user server to abstract the Wikidata API

 **what does it mean**: you have one server running on your computer to which you do your requests and which will then handle the communication with Wikidata